Balance of payments: Economic policy and the balance of payment

 The economic policy objectives could, in principle, serve as the standard for the balance of payments policies.
 At the same time, exchange rate policy is treated as income policy.
 F. De Roos (1982) argues that only equilibrium of the balance of payments can be considered as a long term criterion for the balance of payments policy in the case of stable exchange rates.
 In the case of flexible exchange rates, the criterion can be found in the degree of domestic economic stability.

+IMF Balance of Payments Manual

+The Balance of Payments Manual published by the International Monetary Fund provides accounting standards for balance of payments reporting and analysis for many countries.
+The United States Bureau of Economic Analysis adheres to this standard.

+Since the fifth edition from 1993, the revision are done jointy with the revision of the System of national accounts, this enable a high compatibility with the concept used in both system as the balance of payments is often used a source of compiling the national accounts.

+The sixth edition was released in prepublication form in December 2008.
+Its title was amended to Balance of Payments and International Investment Position Manual to reflect that it covers not only transactions, but also the stocks of the related financial assets and liabilities.

+Together with the manual IMF has published an accompanying document Balance of Payments and International Investment Position Compilation Guide providing practical advice on the topics of the manual.